webpro/grunt-release-it/README.md

 grunt release-it --dry-run
 ```

-The Grunt option `--verbose` gives verbose output for this task.
+The Grunt option `--verbose` gives verbose output for this task, while `--force` is obeyed to (re)tag.

 ### Example Output